rosettatype/legible-typography/_chapters/5-overview-of-research.md

 helpful, these would probably oversimplify and mislead.
 I think a better approach is to try to understand how and why typographic and graphic variables affect different aspects of reading to inform design decisions, rather than prescribe how to design.
-A set of guidelines based on research are available covering web design and usability.[^9]
+[A set of guidelines](https://www.usability.gov/sites/default/files/documents/guidelines_book.pdf) based on research are available covering web design and usability.

 ## Screen versus paper